Zakaria-PSM/Koel/README.md

-# Koel: A script that to communicate to a remote server and executes tasks anonymously
+# Koel: A script to communicate to a remote server and executes tasks anonymously

 How to use:
 Open a terminal on Kali Linux and enter the following command to download the koel bash script